VimYoung/Spell/spell-framework/README.md

 ## When can we expect a stable release?

-No promises but I think I can push it to a release in 3-4 months.
+No promises but I think I can push it to a stable release (i.e. 1.0.0) in 2-3 months.
+You can find change logs for both spell-framework and CLI in [CHANGELOG](https://github.com/VimYoung/Spell/blob/main/CHANGELOG.md).

 ## Inspiration